-LAA Ref Site Address Settleme nt Site Area (ha) Capacity (pitches) Boundaries Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
+LAA Ref Site Address Site Area (na) Capacity (pitches) Boundaries Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
 Proximity to services and facilities Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Take forward for consideration as a housing allocation or Traveller site?
 Reasoned justification to provide pedestrian access into the southern corner of the site (approximatel y 20m).
-All local services are to the south, east of Blyth Road. mitigation strategy can be agreed and implemented if necessary and if permission is granted.
-Cheapsi de Worksop 0.1 PP for 5 pitches No vacant land for additional pitches Residential to three sides, church to one side Gypsy site Residential No physical constraints identified No environmenta l constraints identified The site has planning consent for its current use 02/07/00466 - Retain change of use for 5 caravans boundary.
-Good access to services Existing gypsy site.
+All local services are to the south, east of Blyth Road. mitigation strategy can be agreed and implemented if necessary and if permission is granted. de 4 .1 PP for 5 pitches No vacant land for additional pitches Residential to three sides, church to one side Residential No physical constraints identified I constraints identified - Retain change of use for 5 caravans boundary.
+Good access to services and facilities Existing gypsy site.
 No additional land available for expansion.
 N/A Urban setting Not available for additional pitches, only available for family use.
-No vacant pitches at July 2021 Not available At capacity.
-No addition al land available Not available for expansion LAA 534 Stubbin g Lane Worksop 1.3 28 established pitches 3 pitches occupied.
-25 vacant pitches Residential to all sides Gypsy site Residential No significant physical constraints The site has been in use as a gypsy site for many years (over 15 years) Worksop town centre Existing gypsy site.
+No vacant pitches at July 2021 At capacity.
+No additional land available Not available for expansio n 534 Stubbin g Lane Worksop 1 .3 28 established pitches 3 pitches occupied.
+2 vacant pitches Gypsy site Residential No significant physical constraints No significant environmenta I constraints identified The site has been in use as a gypsy site for many years (over 15 years) Worksop town centre Existing gypsy site.
 No additional land available for expansion.
-N/A Urban setting Not available for additional pitches, only available for family use.
+In use N/A Urban setting Not available for additional pitches, only available for family use.
 3 occupied and 25 vacant pitches at July 2021 Not available At capacity.
-No addition al land available Not available for expansion
+No additional land available Not available for expansio n